vlad-timotei/wpgp-tools/README.md

 ##### Google Chrome & Edge

-1. Get the lates release from [here](https://github.com/vlad-timotei/wpgp-tools/releases/latest) and extract to a folder.
+1. Get the latest release from [here](https://github.com/vlad-timotei/wpgp-tools/releases/latest) and extract to a folder.
 2. Open Chrome extensions `chrome://extensions/` or `edge://extensions/` and enable Developer mode.
 3. Then use Load Unpacked button and point to the `wpgp-tools\src\` folder
 4. That's it!
 Go to a translate project to see it in action.